edsu/inkdroid.org/_posts/2017-05-18-infradata.md

 actually important are easy to talk about, but they can also expand to fill up all available space.

-At the time I comforted myself with the idea that "Digital preservation is access in the future" [@Summers:2013b] and therfore focusing on access in the present was the best way to ensure preservation.
+At the time I comforted myself with the idea that "digital preservation is access in the future" [@Summers:2013b] and therefore focusing on access in the present was the best way to ensure preservation.
 But now I'm not so sure.
 This idea of infradata highlights that while some metadata is actively used to maintain the system it is a part of, not all of it is, or necessarily should be.